 Lubricate All Moving Parts

 This is the single most impactful thing you can do.
+LiftMaster and Chamberlain — the two most widely installed residential opener brands — both recommend lubricating door hardware at least twice per year, with additional applications in climates with extreme temperature swings.
 Use a lithium-based or silicone-based garage door lubricant.
 Don’t use WD-40 — it’s a solvent that strips existing lubricant rather than adding it.

 Apply to: